Swiffer Sweeper 2-in-1 Mop Starter Kit · โ˜… 4.6 Best Daily Sweeper Check price on Amazon →

 Wet cloths leave no streaks on sealed hardwood when used per the directions (one cloth per 100 square feet, replace before it dries).
 The cleaner solution is formulated to evaporate without residue.
 Dry cloths cannot streak because they carry no liquid.
 The one Swiffer warning is to never use wet cloths on unsealed wood or older finishes that have lost their sealer.

-At weekly use (3 dry, 1 wet per week), Swiffer refills run about $90 per year.
-A reusable microfiber system like the O-Cedar ProMist Max runs about $25 per year (microfiber pad replacement plus floor solution).
+At weekly use (3 dry, 1 wet per week), Swiffer refills run per year.
+A reusable microfiber system like the O-Cedar ProMist Max runs per year (microfiber pad replacement plus floor solution).
 The Swiffer premium is the disposable convenience and the cleaner pickup of fresh cloths.
 The microfiber savings is the long-term value play.

 Yes for dry cloths.
-Generic dry cloths fit the Swiffer head and run about $0.10 each instead of $0.20.
+Generic dry cloths fit the Swiffer head and run each instead the price.
 The pickup is slightly weaker but adequate for routine debris.
 Wet cloths are trickier because the cleaner formulation matters.
 We have tested generic wet cloths and the cleaning is weaker and the streak risk is higher.
 For wet, stick with Swiffer.